 This was because it was the day he said, “Sabah emerges from its colonial cocoon into full nationhood, an independent state within the great new nation of Malaysia.”

 Speaking at the time when unity was something that needed to be worked on, Stephens placed racial harmony as one of the major political objectives of his party.

 He said, “There are still strong fences dividing many of us.
 I want to see these fences go down as quickly as possible, however it will not be easy.

 “We must destroy these barriers if we are to bring into being a Malaysia where all the people are truly one in their loyalty and love for Malaysia.”

 He added that his government would encourage the capital needed to come in and get the gold lying in Sabah’s unexplored land– of minerals, oil, rubber, coconut, timber, cocoas, oil, palm, sugar, rice or other crops.

 How have Stephens’ high hopes for Sabah in Malaysia fared?

-He was hopeful in his message for the Malaysian federation promising that his government would do everything possible to improve the standard of living of the people of the kampongs.
+He was hopeful in his message on the Malaysian federation, promising that his government would do everything possible to improve the standard of living of the people of the kampongs.